 In addition, ~45% (range 30-60%) of patients have learning disabilities, and approximately 1% have hypertension due to renal artery stenosis.

 It is important to consider that NF1 has a much earlier age of onset than schwannomatosis and NF2, with approximately 50% of patients meeting the diagnostic criteria for NF1 by the age of 1 year and approximately 97% meeting the criteria by the age of 8 years 10.

-It should come as no surprise that a disease due to inactivation of a tumor suppressor gene (see below) is also associated with increased incidence of numerous tumors 1-6:
+It should come as no surprise that a disease due to the inactivation of a tumor suppressor gene (see below) is also associated with an increased incidence of numerous tumors 1-6:

 The NF1 gene locus is on chromosome 17q11.2 and the gene product is neurofibromin, which acts as a tumor suppressor of the Ras/MAPK pathway; inactivation of the gene thus predisposes to tumor development 6,12,13.
 For this reason, the disorder is classified as a RASopathy 12.

 The disease primarily is a hamartomatous disorder that involves the ectoderm and mesoderm.
 Usually, three types of neurofibromas occur in this disorder and are distinguished on the basis of their gross and microscopic appearances.

 localized neurofibroma (cutaneous neurofibroma): the most common type, is a focal lesion that typically is located in the dermis and subcutis